 Most people want a vacation that includes staying out of the kitchen, but when everything is taken care of, including the dishes, we say, “Where can we sign up?”
-The culinary hub at the Food Lab welcomes all levels of chefs (everyone from those who don’t know how to boil rice all the way up to culinary connoisseurs) to their hands-on three-hour classes in a chic spot on Pearl Street.
+The culinary hub at the Food Lab (pictured below) welcomes all levels of chefs (everyone from those who don’t know how to boil rice all the way up to culinary connoisseurs) to their hands-on three-hour classes in a chic spot on Pearl Street.
 Sur La Table’s class list serves up recipes and techniques such as Italian cooking secrets, how to create amazing confections and even how to wield a kitchen knife for maximum efficiency.

-At the organic farmstead Three Leaf Farm, you will walk along the fruit trees, gardens, herbs and chickens that supply the Martinelli family’s six Boulder-area restaurants.
+At the organic farmstead Three Leaf Farm (pictured below), you will walk along the fruit trees, gardens, herbs and chickens that supply the Martinelli family’s six Boulder-area restaurants.
 Sign up for their herbalist classes or workshops on how to make jam, bone broth, fermented foods and more.
 Over at the Mountain Flower Goat Dairy, just few blocks from downtown Boulder, come play with the baby goats and take cheese-making workshop to transform fresh goat milk into cheese, yogurt and kefir.
 At Growing Gardens, a non-profit organization that builds community through urban agriculture, budding (and buzzing) beekeepers learn all they need for an entire season of beekeeping.

 There's no question that Boulder is an outdoorsy town, so it follows there are countless options for adventure lessons, clinics and classes.
 Learn rock climbing, kayaking, fly fishing, mountain biking and more, through outfitters available in our Outdoor Recreation section.